 Shortly before my mother passed away in 2009, my go-between’s Facebook messages were hacked.
 The net result of all this was that nothing was resolved while my mother was alive and a ton of evidence, involving several separate cases, went unreported.
 Following my mother’s death, there was little incentive for me to become further involved with these cases, most of which should have come to light long ago, and in 2012 I created an outdoor site to remember my mum amidst the devastation.

-Anyway twenty years on, I am gradually still reporting some of the things I was prevented from reporting when my mother was alive, without support or representation, as I feel able, including the underage rape.
+Anyway twenty years and much sectioning later, I am gradually still reporting some of the things I was prevented from reporting when my mother was alive, without support or representation, as I feel able, including the underage rape.
 Although I have had absolutely no feedback from Northumbria Police on most of these reports, 2019 ended on a real low as I received the predictable news that the underage rape has not been crimed by Northumbria.
 Then in March 2020 I was told that there was no evidence to support the hacking of my computer and websites.
-This means is that not one prosecution has resulted from any of the reports I have made to this force since I was 12 years old (including two assaults and two rapes).
+This means that not one prosecution has resulted from any of the reports I have made to this force since I was 12 years old (including two assaults and two rapes).